WenqinSHAO/rtt/docs/path_analysis.md

 ### Backward extension
 With the forward inclusion, path sequence segments following a same IFP are developed incrementally in a forwarding direction as the IP path sequence is presented in time.
 The drawback of this approach is evident.
 It potentially delays the detection of actually IFP changes, as once a new segment begins it always has the chance to fill up all the Paris IDs.

-If we look at the second segment `S_{8:16}, T_{8:16}` in the above example, we notice that all the IP paths starting from `S_{10}, T_{10}`, i.e. k, (exclusive), are all ready compatible with the next segment from 17 to 31.
+If we look at the second segment `T_{8:16}` in the above example, we notice that all the IP paths starting from `T_{10}`, i.e. k, are all ready compatible with the next segment from 17 to 31.
 ```
   0    1    2    3    4    5    6
 ['b', 'b', 'c', 'b', 'b', 'a', 'b',
- 'b',('a', 'a', 'k', 'b', 'a', 'b',  # 2nd segment marked in ()
+ 'b',('a', 'a', 'k', 'b', 'a', 'b',  # 2nd segment enclosed in ()
  'b', 'a', 'a',)'b', 'b', 'a', 'b',
  'b', 'a', 'a', 'b', 'b', 'a', 'b',
  'b', 'a', 'a', 'b', 'k', 'a', 'b']
 ```
 Therefore chances are that the third segment begins from 11 (right after path k) instead of 17.

-One might argue that it is still theoretically correct that the 2nd segment from 8 to 16 represent a IP forwarding pattern unique and different from its neighbours, which is true.
+One might argue that it is still correct according to IFP definition that the 2nd segment from 8 to 16 represent a IP forwarding pattern unique and different from its neighbours, which is true.

 However, according to the nature of network engineering/previous study (add reference here), networks tend to have some stable configurations that lead to a few dominant paths over time.